google/closure-templates/documentation/reference/constants.md

 {export const CONST_NAME = const_value_expr /}
 ```

-Constants must be defined outside of templates.
+Constants must be defined outside of templates, above any template declarations
+in a file.

 ### Using a constant